• Home

 I sometimes collect royalties from the sale of my books or a particular article or op-ed.
 Wherever possible (e.g. where not bound by a publishing agreement forged before these things were effectively negotiable) I also make available nearly everything I write online for free under a Creative Commons license.
 For example, The Future of the Internet – And How to Stop It is downloadable in multiple formats here at http://www.futureoftheinternet.org/download.
 (You can also download the Kindle edition for $9.99; go figure.)

-I sometimes earn speaking fees and/or travel expenses for moderating or keynoting at an event; I am represented primarily by Monitor for that.
+I sometimes earn speaking fees and/or travel expenses for moderating or keynoting at an event; I am represented by Stern and Associates for that.
 When I am paid to speak, I will contract as to subject matter (e.g., whether the speech is about cyberwar, or copyright, or privacy, etc.), but not as to substance, and owe no duty of loyalty of the sort an attorney owes a client.
 I generally ask for such talks to be made available for free online.
-I maintain a list of talks and other engagements at http://www.law.harvard.edu/faculty/COI/2012_Zittrain_Jonathan.html.
-I have also from time to time served as an expert witness.
+I maintain a list of talks and other engagements at the disclosure link in the right column of my HLS faculty page.
+I’ve been working on a show for Showtime Networks with my colleague Jon Beckerman.
+I have also from time to time served as an expert witness, also disclosed there.

 I hold three patents, none of which I’ve commercialized.

-I have informally and formally advised several U.S. federal agencies, including the FCC (I was Distinguished Visiting Scholar and currently chair its Open Internet Advisory Committee) and the CIA, and more formally am a member of the U.S. National Security Agency Advisory Board.
+I have informally and formally advised several U.S. federal agencies, including the FCC (I was Distinguished Visiting Scholar and chaired its Open Internet Advisory Committee) and the CIA, and more formally advise the U.S. National Security Agency Advisory Board through its panels.
 Some of the information I’ve been given is classified, and I have agreed (and am bound by law) not to disclose it without authorization.

 I’m a former member of the board of trustees of ISOC, a current member of the board of directors of the Electronic Frontier Foundation, and a Justice of the Peace in Massachusetts.